Where do I park?

 For the University Hospital Emergency Department, it is recommended you park in the SAFEAUTO Hospitals Garage.

-For the University Hospital East Emergency Department, short-term parking is available just outside the Emergency Department entrance doors.
-Free longer-term public parking is available directly across Hawthorne Avenue in the surface lots.
+For the University Hospital East Emergency Department, short-term parking is available just outside the emergency department entrance doors.
+Free longer-term public parking is available directly across Hawthorne Ave. in the surface lots.